cibi29/Weekly-Status-Update/README.md

 * Compared embeddings generated from a pretrained Opennmt model and Google's MT. - Reported Bleu scores from the Original paper - 26.30 for Google's MT and 30.33 for the OpenNMT pretrained model.
 ![two](gnmt vs onmt.png)
+* Embeddings from google translate perform better except in one or two similarity tests
 * Upon trying to generate Bleu scores using Moses for Google's MT - received a bleu score of 12 which is drastically different.

 ## This Week